dschreij/QOpenScienceFramework/docs/source/index.rst

 QOpenScienceFramework's documentation
 =====================================

 The QOpenScienceFramework module (https://github.com/dschreij/QOpenScienceFramework) should be all you need to get started with connecting your PyQt application to the Open Science Framework (https://osf.io).
-It offers functions to easily communicate with the Open Science Framework API endpoints, and also a set of PyQt widgets (which should work with both pyqt4 and pyqt5) that are designed to display and interact with this information.
+It offers functions to easily communicate with the Open Science Framework API, and also a set of PyQt widgets (which should work with both pyqt4 and pyqt5) that are designed to display and interact with the information the API provides.
+They furthermore allow you to download files from, or upload files to the OSF.

 .. toctree::
    :maxdepth: 2